-- ✓ Do you have a code of conduct that is available to all employees? - ✓ Is there an anti-bullying policy in place? - ✓ Is there a harassment policy in place? - ∅ Do you have grievance and disciplinary procedures? - Are the correct managers and/or employees aware of and trained in these policies and procedures? - ✓ Do you have a social media policy in place? - ✓ Do you set review dates for and monitor pay? - ∅ Do your managers conduct and document regular appraisals? - ✓ Do you have systems in place to help manage long-term sickness and absence patterns?
+- Do you have a code of conduct that is available to all employees? - Is there an equality and diversity policy in place? - Is there an anti-bullying policy in place? - Is there a harassment policy in place? - Is there an anti-discrimination policy in place? - Do you have grievance and disciplinary procedures? - Are the correct managers and/or employees aware of and trained in these policies and procedures? - Do you have a social media policy in place? - Are all employees paid at least minimum wage?

-- $\ensuremath{\mathscr{D}}$ Do you conduct exit interviews? - ✓ Do you limit employees' post-termination actions with restrictive covenants?
+- Do you set review dates for and monitor pay? - Do your managers conduct and document regular appraisals? - Do you have systems in place to help manage long-term sickness and absence patterns? - Are there procedures in place for employees that are leaving? - Do you conduct exit interviews? - Do you limit employees' posttermination actions with restrictive covenants?